cosmos/cosmos-sdk/docs/architecture/adr-009-evidence-module.md

 However, when submitting evidence to the `x/evidence` module, it must be submitted as an `Infraction` which includes mandatory fields outlined below.
-The `Infraction` type must include the validator's consensus address, which should be known by the `x/slashing` module, the height at which the infraction occured and the validator's power at same height in which the infraction occured.
+The `Infraction` type must include the validator's consensus address, which should be known by the `x/slashing` module, the height at which the infraction occurred and the validator's power at same height in which the infraction occurred.

 ```go
 type Evidence interface {